loosely-covered/set-lists/lead-sheet/Hard-To-Handle.md

 Boys and things that come by the dozen
 That ain't nothin' but drugstore lovin'
 Hey little thing, let me light your candle
-'Cause Mama, I'm sure hard to handle
+Cuz Mama, I'm hard to handle, now gets around
-Now gets around

 ### Break  2x

-### Verse  8x
+### Verse 2  8x

 Action speaks louder than words
 And I'm a man of great experience